iiuni/bazydanych2024/project-en.md

 Your program, upon running, should read a sequence of API function calls from standard input and print the results of their operation to standard output.

-All data should be stored in the database, and the effect of each function modifying the database, for which an execution confirmation (OK value) was printed, should be preserved.
+All data should be stored in the database, and the effect of each function modifying the database, for which an execution confirmation (OK value) was printed, should be committed.
 The program can be run multiple times, e.g., first reading a file with initial data, and then subsequent correctness tests.
 On the first run, the program should create all necessary database elements (tables, constraints, functions, triggers) according to the physical model prepared by the student.
 The database will not be modified between successive runs.
 The program will not have permissions to read, create, or write any files except for reading files from the current directory (e.g., the contents of the SQL file with the physical schema).

 ### Input File Format